Home Research COVID-19 Services Publications People Teaching Job Opening News Forum Lab Only

 • How can I know if my model is successfully folded?

 Since the experimental structures are unknown for the user input sequence, we have designed an estimated TM-score (eTM-score) to quantitatively estimate the quality of the D-I-TASSER models.
 The eTM-score is a linear combination of three components: significance of the LOMETS3 threading alignments, satisfaction rate of the predicted contact-maps, the model fitting rate of predicted distance-maps, and the decoy convergence degree of the D-I-TASSER simulations.
 Based on benchmark testing, the eTM-score had a Pearson correlation coefficient (PCC) of 0.757 with TM-score.
-As a result of this high correlation, we were able to select a eTM-score cutoff of 0.5, corresponding to an estimated TM-score=0.5, and attain a Matthews correlation coefficient (MCC) on the benchmark dataset of 0.644 and a false discovery rate (FDR) of only 2.71%.
+As a result of this high correlation, we were able to select an eTM-score cutoff of 0.5, corresponding to an estimated TM-score=0.5, and attain a Matthews correlation coefficient (MCC) on the benchmark dataset of 0.644 and a false discovery rate (FDR) of only 2.71%.
 Therefore, the D-I-TASSER models with eTM-score > 0.5 are considered to be successfully folded.

 • What is TM-score?